-Reiki Appointments with certified Reiki practitioners.
+Reiki appointments with a certified Reiki practitioner.
+Experience the benefits of this ancient practice.
 Reiki is a simple method of light touch that facilitates pain relief and stress reduction while stimulating the body's ability to heal itself.
-Virginia Hospital Center, 1701 North George Mason Drive, Arlington (Green Parking).
+Virginia Hospital Center, 1701 North George Mason Drive, Arlington.
 Dress comfortably.
-Friday May 12, 7-9 p.m., by individual appointment; appointments are prioritized according to need; call 703-558-6284 or visit http://www.virginiahospitalcenter.com/incalendar/
+To be held on Friday April 7, from 7-9 p.m., by individual appointment, Appointments are prioritized according to need; call Radiation/Oncology, 703-558-6284.
+Visit http://www.virginiahospitalcenter.com/incalendar.

 The Epilepsy Foundation of the Chesapeake Region sponsors several support groups for adults diagnosed with seizure disorders and caregivers, free of charge.
 Call 703-425-6660.